getify/You-Dont-Know-JS/types & grammar/ch4.md

 Converting a value from one type to another is often called "type casting", when done explicitly, and "coercion" when done implicitly (forced by the rules of how a value is used).

 **Note:** It may not be obvious, but JavaScript coercions always results in one of the scalar primitive (see Chapter 2) values, like `string`, `number`, or `boolean`.
 There is no coercion that results in a complex value like `object` or `function`.
-Chapter 3 covers "boxing", which wraps scalar primitive values in their `object` counterparts, but this is not really coercion in a reasonable sense.
+Chapter 3 covers "boxing", which wraps scalar primitive values in their `object` counterparts, but this is not really coercion in an accurate sense.

 Another way these terms are often distinguished is: "type casting" (or "type conversion") occur in statically typed languages at compile time, while "type coercion" is a run-time conversion for dynamically typed languages.